ScarpaCoin/ScarpaCoin.sol/README.md

 Stake - After public sale, staking will be start in 3rd to 5th week +/-.
 Our all holders will be get more benefits if they will hold
 Our Plan - It is not only a cryptocurrency token/payment, Our team are working on the wallet & games.
 Meanwhile are working on NFT & meta verse.
 Charity - We already transferred charity token to charity address for support the poor family.
+Developed Polygon Smart Contract for make easily buy and selling of Polygon User